End the Food Tax

 -- In general, families benefit more from the food tax cut, rather than the 3/10% cut in the general rate.
 People can buy used furniture and clothing, but they cannot buy used food.
 There is a limit to how much families can economize on food before degrading health and children's ability to learn.

 --- Food insecurity.
 Thousands of South Dakotans are food insecure.
-Food for babies and children is essential for their growth and development and our future health and productivity.
-Research shows that every percent off food reduces food insecurity.
+Research shows that every percent off food reduces food insecurity

 --- South Dakota is one of the states recognized as having the most unfair tax systems, with taxes proportionately harder on those least able to pay, and easier on those most able to pay.
+The tax on food is the most regressive part of sales tax.

---- Some object to cutting food tax lauding SD's “broad based” tax structure.
+--- Some opponents tout SD's “broad based” tax structure.
 Not to worry.
 When tax comes off food (leaving it for cities), South Dakota will still be taxing many goods and services that are not taxed in a number of other states.
-SD will still be taxing our home heating bills, both parts and labor on our car repairs, fitness club memberships, newspapers, funeral services(not the plot but embalming, cremation, & use of hearse), and children’s music lessons.
+SD will still be taxing our home heating bills, the labor (not just parts) on our car repairs, fitness club memberships, newspapers, Wheelchair Express transportation, and children’s music lessons.
 There will still be sales tax on phone bills and an extra 4% if it’s a cell phone.
-Even without groceries, SD will still have a broad tax base, including these many basic services.
+Even without groceries, SD will still have a broad tax base, including many basic services.

 --- There is more tax on a loaf of bread than the farmer gets for the wheat in it; more on a box of cornflakes than the farmer gets for the corn.